Theory of Mind: Speech Therapy Guide

 💡 Strategies

-Social scenarios: analyze situations, thoughts, emotions.
+Social scenarios: analyzing situations, thoughts, emotions.

 Our downloadable tools